Skip Navigation

 The AESO is the independent system operator of Alberta’s electricity system.
 The AESO’s primary responsibility is operating and planning Alberta’s interconnected electric system (AIES) in a safe, reliable and economic manner and ensuring fair and open access to the AIES.
 The AESO maintains balance on the AIES by monitoring the demand for electricity and dispatching electrical supply to match such demand in real time.
 To this end, the AESO manages power settlements under the Power Pool.
 To plan for future need, the AESO forecasts load and generation growth to determine when, where and what type of transmission facilities are required to be built.

 The AESO also implements transmission tariffs for the purpose of recovering the costs of building, maintaining and operating the AIES.
 These tariffs, which are subject to AUC approval, are structured to achieve a fair allocation of costs among stakeholders and to support a competitive market.
-Generators pay the costs of connecting their generating units to the AIES, and consumers pay all other costs of transmission by way of a usage-based tariff.
+Currently, generators pay the costs of connecting their generating units to the AIES, and consumers pay all other costs of transmission by way of a usage-based tariff.
+Forthcoming amendments to Alberta's Transmission Regulation are expected to reallocate transmission costs to some or all generators on a cost causation basis going forward.
+The amendments are also expected to allow some level of ongoing congestion on the AIES.

 4.1.3 Market Surveillance Administrator